rage/programming-23/data/part-11/1-list-comprehensions.md

 </text-box>

-One of the situations where programming is at its most useful is processing different sequences of items and events.
+One of the situations where programming is at its most powerful is processing sequences of items and events.
 Computers are good at repeating things.
 For example, in the previous parts of this material we have been iterating over strings, lists and dictionaries in various ways.

 Let's assume we have a list of integers, and we would need the same list of items in string format.
 A traditional way of completing the task could look like this: